An ad-free and cookie-free website.

 True.
 A regression using returns derives an asset's beta which is used to generate expected return.

-Our trained humans found other terms in the category timeframes you may find helpful.
+Our trained humans found other terms in the categories return math and timeframes you may find helpful.

 Subscribe to the FactorPad YouTube Channel and follow on Twitter @factorpad to be informed of new content.

 A newly-updated free resource.
 Connect and refer a friend today.